cjaewon/servekit/README.md

 ⚡️ Micro HTTP server for serving static files.

 ## Motivation
-Imagine that you have frontend static files, backend server, nignix in Docker Container for reverse proxy.
+Imagine that you have a frontend static files, backend server and nignix(reverse proxy) are running in the Docker Container.
 The problem occurs at this point, how to serve static files in another container?
-Install 1 more nignix in frontend container is overkill. this is why Servekit is made.
+Install 1 more nignix in frontend container, that is overkill. this is why Servekit is made.

 ## Quick Start
 #### Start with local